stephanietamgho/os-ticket-postinstall/README.md

 - Configure new Roles
 - Configure new Departments
 - Configure new Teams
-- Allow new tickets creation
+- Allow anyone to create tickets
 - Configure new Agents
 - Configure new Users
 - Configure new SLAs